onetep-devel/documentation/developer_area.rst

 This section describes the "fast locpot int" approach introduced in ONETEP 7.1.50 in July 2024.
 This is developer-oriented material -- for a user manual, see :ref:`user_fast_locpot_int`.
-This documentation pertains to ONETEP 7.1.50 and later.
+This documentation pertains to ONETEP 7.3.50 and later.
+If you are using a version of ONETEP older than 7.3.50, please update -- not everything you read here will be applicable otherwise.

 We focus on the calculation on the double grid.
 If ``fine_grid_scale`` is different from 2.0, the local potential first gets filtered from the fine to the double grid, regardless of the approach